IUREDCap/redcap-etl/docs/DeveloperGuide.md

    project tokens need to have export and "API Import/Update" permissions.
 The data project API token needs to have "API Export" permission.

+3. If you did not already set up the "Repeating Events" project as described in the steps for setting up integration tests, then you need to set that up also.

 In the configuration project (created from the VisitsConfig.REDCap.xml file):